 Their conditions are not contagious.
 The only thing “Contagious” about them is the invincible outlook they have on a life that has chosen them to carry some unusual and strenuous burdens.

 They are often very lonely because we often act, either consciously or unconsciously, as if they are contagious.
 They have the same set of needs for human touch, thoughtfulness, love, friendship, and courtesy just like we all expect.

 Let me ask you this… when a person with a disability holds their hand out to shake yours, what is (hopefully, what was) your first internal reaction?
 Most people are worried a bit, especially by physical contact with them.
 You can admit this to yourself, even if you never gave it a conscious thought before.

 I had a mental “ouch” when I realized that I unconsciously did this.
-It was a personal fault of my own, due to lack of understanding and education about them until I was blessed with a special little boy who came into my life.
+It was a personal fault of my own, due to lack of understanding and education about disabled people until I was blessed with a special little boy who came into my life.
 This little fellow was diagnosed with SMA (spinal muscle atrophy) and is paralyzed from the chest down.
 I always wondered how the parents of a child with a disability could say “we are just so blessed by…”.
 I found out through this little boy named David.

 Adjust Your Visual Perception

 I suggest that you try to look at them with a different perspective.
 Like the image to the right.
 Do you see a goblet or 2 faces?
 I am just trying to point out that we need to see what is really there.

 People with a disability have all the same trials and tribulations you have.
 They live their lives with a physical burden that would bring tears to our eyes if we tried to envision ourselves or a loved one in this same situation.
 So, my recommendation for you is to not feel guilty.
 Just try to see them as “normal”.